%20copy.jpg)

 What kind of sovereignty is possible in an age of satellites?

-On the 100th anniversary of the Svalbard Treaty, artists Ina Otzko and Stein Henningsen present EYE IN THE SKY — a short film that investigates the silent mechanisms
+For the 100th anniversary of the Svalbard Treaty, artists Ina Otzko and Stein Henningsen presented EYE IN THE SKY — a short film that investigates the silent mechanisms

 of power and presence in the Arctic today.